-- the introduction of measures to give educational entities, especially in the public sector, greater financial and managerial autonomy through changes to their legal status; - the introduction of a policy on 'international standard schools' giving select public schools permission to charge fees, adopt international curricula, and carry out other activities aimed at promoting greater education quality; - the introduction of a new teacher certification system aimed at improving teacher subject knowledge and pedagogical skills; - 4) the opening up of the country's higher education sector to foreign providers, albeit on a highly restricted basis; - 5) the introduction of changes to the country's national exam transforming it into high stakes test; and

-6) the introduction of new accreditation and minimum service standard requirements, transforming the role of the Ministry from policy generator to compliance officer as well.
+- the introduction of measures to give educational entities, especially in the public sector, greater financial and managerial autonomy through changes to their legal status; - 2) the introduction of a policy on 'international standard schools' giving select public schools permission to charge fees, adopt international curricula, and carry out other activities aimed at promoting greater education quality; - 3) the introduction of a new teacher certification system aimed at improving teacher subject knowledge and pedagogical skills; - 4) the opening up of the country's higher education sector to foreign providers, albeit on a highly restricted basis; - 5) the introduction of changes to the country's national exam transforming it into high stakes test; and - 6) the introduction of new accreditation and minimum service standard requirements, transforming the role of the Ministry from policy generator to compliance officer as well.

-At the same time, however, the more inclusionary character of this new political settlement combined with the continuing political dominance of predatory elites-also laid the basis for effective resistance to many of these policy changes.
+At the same time, however, the more inclusionary character of this new political settlement-combined with the continuing political dominance of predatory elites-also laid the basis for effective resistance to many of these policy changes.
 As noted in Box One below, the 20 percent budget policy attracted significant resistance from predatory elites and technocratic elements concerned about, in the case of the former, the possibility that it may reduce government spending in sectors more central to their interests and, in the case of the latter, the fiscal implications.
 In the end, this had serious implications for how the 20 percent target was reached.
 Similarly, reforms seeking to transform the country's education system along market-oriented lines attracted significant resistance from predatory elites seeking to defend their control over education institutions, access to rent-seeking opportunities, or access to benefits accruing as a result of increased education spending.
 These reforms also attracted resistance from progressive elements due to concerns they would have unequalising effects, benefiting the middle classes and harming the poor.
-Foremost among these reforms were the Education Legal Entity (Badan Hukum Pendidikan or BHP) Law, which sought to enhance the managerial autonomy of public educational institutions by changing their legal status, and a new teacher certification program, which provided teachers with large pay rises in exchange for participation in training and other activities intended to improve their subject knowledge and pedagogical skills.
-The former reform was effectively defeated through litigation while the latter was watered down to the point where many teachers received payrises without the desired improvements (Rosser and Joshi 2013; Rosser 2015; Rosser and Fahmi 2018).
+Foremost among the reforms resisted by predatory elements, progressive elements, or both was the Education Legal Entity (Badan Hukum Pendidikan or BHP) Law, which sought to enhance the managerial autonomy of public educational institutions by changing their legal status.
+This reform was effectively defeated through strategic litigation brought by a combination of NGOs, parent groups, student activists, and business groups.
+Another resisted reform was a new teacher certification program, which provided teachers with large pay rises in exchange for participation in training and other activities intended to improve their subject knowledge and pedagogical skills.
+This reform was watered down in face of resistance from the PGRI and bureaucrats in local education agencies to the point where many teachers received payrises without the desired improvements (Rosser and Joshi 2013; Rosser 2015; Rosser and Fahmi 2018).
+Perhaps not surprisingly, it did little to lift teacher capabilities with regards to subject knowledge and pedagogy (de Ree et al 2018).